sous-chefs/kubernetes/README.md

 #### default.rb
 Installs the kubeclient ruby gem for interacting with the Kubernetes api

+#### install.rb
+Installs the needed packages for kubernetes - *currently only supported on RHEL 7*

+#### master.rb
+Ensures the needed services are started/enabled for a kubernetes master

+#### node.rb
+Ensures the needed services are started/enabled for a kubernetes node/minion

 # Resources and Providers

 #### Kubernetes Pod (`kube_pod`)